barryorourke/orodor.org.uk-old/content/drafts/the_greatest_evil.md

 The greatest of all evils is of course sugar!
 There was a period of about six months were I abstained completly and I remember feeling fantastic.
 That was destroyed by overindulgence the following Christmas and in turn reintroduced my sugar addiction.
 Thankfully I kept it under control and didn't return to guzzling at least three chocolate bars a day, as I had done before my period of abstinence.

-As with the grain I let myself get sloppy at FLOSS, which resulted in a lot of the nastier side-effects of sugar addiction rearing their ugly heads, such delights as increasing my already excessive need for order, and many of the symptoms that I experienced whilst drinking too much coffee like short temper,  lack of patientce and random anger.
+As with the grain I let myself get sloppy at FLOSS, which resulted in a lot of the nastier side-effects of sugar addiction rearing their ugly heads, such delights as increasing my already excessive need for order, and many of the symptoms that I experienced whilst drinking too much coffee like short temper,  lack of patientce and random bouts anger.

 ### The Solution